Skip to main content

 Pagination

 Search endpoints accept page and pageSize parameters and return a pagination object in the response.
 The default page size is 25 and the maximum is 100.
+Session responses include is_abstract and composition_status for composition-aware integrations.
+Subsessions inherit these fields from their parent.
+See Sessions & composition for filters, expand options, and contact session summaries.

 Filtering